Sleep Apnea Across a Lifetime

 My child snores at night.
 Should I be concerned?

 Snoring in a child is not normal.
 In most adults, snoring is annoying.
 In a child, it can be the first visible sign of sleep-disordered breathing.
 The other clues parents miss are bedwetting after age 6, restless or sweaty sleep, mouth open during the day, dark circles under the eyes, and behavior issues that get labeled as ADHD when the underlying problem is fragmented sleep.
-Catching this early gives us the most options, because the bones of the upper jaw are still growing.
+Catching this early gives us the most options, because the upper airway and its support (facial skeleton) are still developing.

 My pediatrician recommended tonsil and adenoid surgery.
 Is that enough?

 For some children, yes.
 For others, the tonsils and adenoids are only part of the picture.
-The published data on tonsillectomy and adenoidectomy alone shows a meaningful residual rate of sleep-disordered breathing after surgery, especially in children with a narrow upper jaw, a high-arched palate, a tongue tie, or chronic nasal obstruction.
-We published work showing that rapid palatal expansion can actually reduce the size of adenoids and tonsils in some children (see 2022 study), which suggests the airway and the facial skeleton are deeply linked.
-The bone shapes the soft tissue.
+The published data on tonsillectomy and adenoidectomy shows a meaningful residual rate of sleep-disordered breathing after surgery, especially in children with a narrow upper jaw, a high-arched palate, a tongue tie, or chronic nasal obstruction.
+We published work showing that rapid palatal expansion can normalize the size of adenoids and tonsils in some children (see 2022 study), which suggests the airway and the facial skeleton are deeply linked.
+The restoration of healthy breathing patterns requires consideration of both soft and skeletal tissue.

 What is rapid palatal expansion and does my child need it?

-Rapid palatal expansion (RPE) is a small dental appliance that gently widens the upper jaw over a few months.
-In a young child, the bone in the roof of the mouth has not yet fused, which is what makes this possible without surgery.
-Wider jaw means wider nasal floor, more room for the tongue, and easier nasal breathing.
+Rapid palatal expansion (RPE) utilizes a distractor that widens the upper jaw over weeks.
+In a young child, the bone in the roof of the mouth has not yet fused.
+The distractor is secured to the teeth.
+As the distractor is turned, the upper jaw growth occurs laterally with bone formation along the mid-palatal suture.
+Wider jaw means wider nasal floor, more room for the tongue, and easier nasal breathing particularly during sleep.
 Among published treatments for pediatric sleep-disordered breathing, expansion is among the most effective at improving nighttime oxygen levels (see 2020 systematic review), and follow-up studies suggest the benefits hold over many years.

 Further reading: A 2x2 Matrix: Nasal vs Mouth Breathing, Awake vs Asleep